 So, LED or HID?

 For most home growers, a decent LED panel will be the better choice these days.
-Commercial set-ups still often use HID lighting due to the massive power of some of the fixtures, but for a 1.2 x 1.2m tent, a good quality LED panel is a more efficient and cost-effective option.
+Commercial set-ups still often use HID lighting due to the massive power of some of the fixtures, but for a 1.2 x 1.2m tent, a good quality LED panel with optimal PPFD levels is a more efficient and cost-effective option.

 You will have to fork out a little more upfront, but that money will be quickly recouped in electricity savings.
-LEDs have a much longer lifespan than HID bulbs, and as long as you buy from a reputable brand, you can expect to get several years out of them before noticing any real drop in performance.
+LEDs have a much longer lifespan than HID bulbs and run much cooler, so as long as you buy from a reputable brand, you can expect to get several years out of them before noticing any real drop in performance.

 Common Mistakes to Avoid with Autoflower Light Cycles